 Q: When does the Skyline College Promise Scholars Program Application open?

-Fall applications are open from February 1st to September 1st.
-Students in the Fall cohort are admitted in rounds (see timeline below).
+Students in the Fall Cohort are admitted in rounds (see timeline below):

-Spring applications are open from September 2nd to January 20th.
-Students in the Spring cohort are admitted in rounds (see timeline below).
+Students in the Spring Cohort are admitted in rounds (see timeline below):

-Additionally, students selected will need to attend a short Promise Scholars Summer Institute (PSSI), which typically takes place approximately a week prior to the start of the semester.
+2. Attend a short Promise Scholars Summer/Spring Institute (PSSI), which typically takes place approximately a week prior to the start of the semester.
 Once selected for the program, Scholars will receive additional details about PSSI and summer onboarding steps.

 *NOTE: PSP receives more applicants than available spots each year.
 In line with Skyline College's equity values, the Promise Scholars Program prioritizes low-income students, homeless students, foster students, as well as first-generation college students for our limited program spots.
 While we do not have a cap or maximum household income, a large proportion of students admitted to the program tend to be eligible for need-based financial aid.
-If you have further questions about our equity prioritizations, please reach out to Albin Lee, Skyline College's Promise Scholars Program Coordinator at leealbin@smccd.edu.
+If you have further questions about our equity prioritizations, please reach out to our team at skylinepromise@my.smccd.edu.

 Back to List of Topics